UniMath/agda-unimath/src/group-theory/multiples-of-elements-abelian-groups.lagda.md

   {l : Level} (A : Ab l)
   where

-  distributive-multiple-add-Ab :
+  right-distributive-multiple-add-Ab :
     (m n : ℕ) {x : type-Ab A} →
     multiple-Ab A (m +ℕ n) x ＝
-    add-Ab A (multiple-Ab A m x) (multiple-Ab A n x) distributive-multiple-add-Ab = distributive-power-add-Group (group-Ab A)
+    add-Ab A (multiple-Ab A m x) (multiple-Ab A n x) right-distributive-multiple-add-Ab = distributive-power-add-Group (group-Ab A)
 ```

 ### Multiples distribute over the sum of `x` and `y`